hqwn/Make-A-gent/readme.md

 ### Why I Built This?

-I built this to give people a quick simple tutorial on how to build an AI Agent using Python and Langchain without the hassle of figuring out all the small things.
+I built this to give people a quick, simple tutorial on how to build an AI Agent using Python and Langchain without the hassle of figuring out all the small things.
 This is designed to be a starting point for people who want to build their own AI Agent.

 ### Links